Islamic Revolutionary Guard Corps Aerospace Force: Space Command

 The IRGC Aerospace Force has been running its own space program, and on 22 April 2020, it made existence of its own 'Space Command' public.
 On that date it successfully launched its first military satellite, the Noor, into orbit.
 This was acknowledged by Western experts, and marked joining the club of about a dozen countries to have carried out such a project.

-The United States Space Force's chief of space operations, General John W. Raymond, said it was unlikely that Iran's Noor satellite provided any information of value, describing it as "a tumbling webcam in space."
+The United States Space Force's chief of space operations, General John W. Raymond, said it was unlikely that Iran's Noor satellite provided any information of value, describing it as "a tumbling webcam in space".
 However, an Israeli security source told Haaretz that the satellite is "indeed an important accomplishment for the Iranian space program in general and its military in particular".
 Uzi Rubin commented that he "wouldn't be surprised" if an Iranian system of operational military space assets was soon operational.

-On 29 July 2020, the Aerospace Force said that it had received detailed images of Al Udeid Air Base in Qatar, where United States Central Command's forward headquarters is hosted, captured by the satellite.
+In July 2020, the Aerospace Force said that it had received detailed images of Al Udeid Air Base in Qatar, where United States Central Command's forward headquarters is hosted, captured by the satellite.

-On 8 March 2022, a second launch of the Qased launch vehicle from the shahroud space center inserted into orbit the Noor-2 military reconnaissance satellite into orbit.
+In March 2022, a second launch of the Qased launch vehicle from the shahroud space center put the Noor-2 military reconnaissance satellite into orbit.

 Commander of the Space Command, Brigadier General Ali Jafarabadi, has stated that the reconnaissance satellite is part of a larger project that will include satellites with communication and navigation capabilities, in addition to reconnaissance.

-On 5 November 2022, the IRGC conducted a successful suborbital test launch of the newly unveiled Qaem-100 launch vehicle.
+In November 2022, the IRGC conducted a successful suborbital test launch of the newly unveiled Qaem-100 launch vehicle.

-Personnel
+In September 2023, Noor-3, also called Najm, was launched on a Qassed launcher to a 450 kilometer orbit.
+It weighs 24 kg, with a camera image resolution of 6 to 4.8 meters.

+In January 2024, the Qaem 100 launch vehicle successfully performed its first orbital launch, placing the Soraya satellite into a 750 km orbit, setting a new altitude record for Iran.

+Organization

 Its personnel size is unknown according to the Congressional Research Service, while International Institute of Strategic Studies estimated that the military branch had 15,000 sworn members as of 2020.